apollographql/apollo-ios-dev/apollo-ios/Design/3093-graphql-defer.md

 **Selection set initializers**

-In the preview release of `@defer`, operations with deferred fragments will **not** be able to have generated selection set initilizers.
+In the preview release of `@defer`, operations with deferred fragments will **not** be able to have generated selection set initializers.
 This is due to the complexities of field merging which is dependent on work being done by other members of the team.
-Once we can support this the fields will be optional properties on the initializer and fragment fullfillment will be determined at access time, in a lightweight version of the GraphQL executor, to determine if all deferred fragment field values were provided.
+Once we can support this the fields will be optional properties on the initializer and fragment fulfillment will be determined at access time, in a lightweight version of the GraphQL executor, to determine if all deferred fragment field values were provided.

 ## Networking